HandsOnDevOpsTraining/jenkins/github-webhook/docker-ci-pipeline.md

 1. Goto to the project where you want to enable automatic Jenkins build to enabled
    - Navigate to Settings -> Webhooks -> Add Webhook
    - Add the url of Jenkins with a suffix of "http://IP-ADDRESS-OF-JENKINS:8080/github-webhook/"
+   - Select content type as "application/json" in the drop down

 ### On Jenkins server